dylnb/arborly/src/lib.typ

     ///
     /// -> length
     horizontal-gap: 1.75em,
+    /// The order in which to process the nodes
+    ///
+    /// -> (dir, dir)
+    traversal: (ltr, ttb),
     /// A code block to be inserted into the cetz canvas after the syntax tree.
 It can be used for drawing arrows between nodes.
 Remember to name nodes using ```typ #a``` in order to reference them.
 See Styling and Arguments for more.
     ///
     code: none,